 The BBS may also deny licenses to aspiring social workers if they were convicted on criminal charges within seven years of their license application.
 This is true provided the conviction was substantially related to social work.
 Further, applicants will not qualify for a license if they were convicted, at any time, for either:

 - a serious offense (such as first-degree murder, rape, or grand theft), or

 - a sex offense that requires Tier II or Tier III sex offender registration.

 Administrative hearings are held before an administrative law judge.
 The BBS only prevails at the hearing if it proves to the judge, by clear and convincing evidence, that discipline is warranted.
-A skilled lawyer can help a social worker or therapist rebut this showing.
+A skilled lawyer may be able to help a social worker or therapist to prevent this from happening.